bdurand/active_record_query_counter/README.md

 ##### 3. active_record_query_counter.transaction_time notification

-Triggered when a transaction exceeds the transaction_time threshold.
+Triggered when a transaction exceeds the transaction_time threshold with the payload:

-Payload:

 - `:trace` - The stack trace of where the transaction was completed.

 ##### 4. active_record_query_counter.transaction_count notification

-Triggered when transactions exceed the transaction_count threshold.
+Triggered when transactions exceed the transaction_count threshold with the payload:

-Payload:

 - `:transactions` - An array of `ActiveRecordQueryCounter::TransactionInfo` objects.